ROZALIYA0206/whitepaper/technical.md

 Algorithm: Aura
 ```

-As tested on the Kovan network and Parity recommendation.
+As tested on the Kovan network and Parity recommendation:

 > Simple and fast consensus algorithm, each validator gets an assigned time slot in which they can release a block.
 The time slots are determined by the system clock of each validator.[[1](https://paritytech.github.io/wiki/Aura)]

 <b>Issues with a faster block time in traditional protocols:</b>

-Traditional PoW protocols operate poorly when blocktimes are set too low.
+Traditional Proof-of-Work protocols operate poorly when blocktimes are set too low.
 These issues include:

 * Orphan Blocks and wasted disk space
 * Increased bandwidth
 * More/longer forks, and even longer re-org time
-* A greater portion of the hashing power is gone to waste
+* A greater portion of wasteful hashing power

 <b>Benefits of faster block times in the Rublix Blockchain:</b>

-* Ability to handle a higher volume of transactions thanks to its blazing fast block generation.
+* Ability to handle a higher volume of transactions due to expeditious block generation.
-* Reduction of risk when it comes to double spending attacks.
+* Reduction of risk as it relates to double spending attacks.

-We anticipate new validators to be invite only by existing block creators.
+We anticipate new validators to be by invitation only by existing block creators.

 <p align="center">
 <img src="https://i.imgur.com/O36HpQ3.png">
 </p>

-As the network continues to grow and more resources are required to scale, validators will be brought in via invite only.
+As the network continues to grow and more resources are required to scale, validators will be added by invitation only.
 A smart contract will be used to facilitate and confirm the admission of newly appointed validators.
 The contract will be part of the blockchain state.
 Existing validators will be held responsible for whom they bring onto the network.
 By being a block producer and having the ability to earn transaction fees, there is an expectation of assisting with the chain advancement when required.

 ### Scaling Only When Needed